Please do make an appointment to come and view our Nursery setting.

 Since the school began, Kimpton have offered a morning only nursery provision, catering for the 15 hour entitlement.
 As a school we have a PAN (Published Admission Number) of 26 and so we are able to cater for 26 children in the mornings and afternoons.

-Our mornings will continue to run for all, including the 15 hour current entitlement.
-This will continue at the normal timings of 8:45am until 11:45am.
+Our mornings run for all, including the 15 hour current entitlement.
+This runs from 8:45am until 11:45am.

 For parents wishing to take up the 30 hour provision, the start time will be the same, 8:45am and will finish at 2:45pm (6 hours per day over 5 days).